-On the following pages you will find a checklist from the U.S. Environmental Protection Agency (EPA) that you can take home and complete with your family.
-Your goal is to answer the checklist and honestly as possible and then strive to convert at least three "no" answers into "yes" answers.
+On the following pages you will find a checklist from the U.S. Environmental Protection Agency (EPA).
+Your goal is to answer the checklist as honestly as possible and then strive to convert at least three "no" answers into "yes" answers.